aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 1. **Bedrock Agents**:
    - Log in to the AWS Management Console and navigate to the Amazon Bedrock service.
-   - Locate the Bedrock agents used by the Virtual Personal Stylist application and delete them manually.
+   - Locate the Bedrock agents used by the Virtual Personal Stylist application, select the agent that you created above and click on delete.

 2. **Knowledge Base**:
    - The knowledge base for the Virtual Personal Stylist application may be stored in an Amazon OpenSearch Service domain or another data storage solution.
-   - Log in to the AWS Management Console and navigate to the appropriate service.
+   - Log in to the AWS Management Console and navigate to the knowledge base service.
-   - Locate the knowledge base resources and delete them manually.
+   - Locate the knowledge base resources, select them and click on delete.

 3. **S3 Bucket Content**:
    - The Virtual Personal Stylist application may use an S3 bucket to store generated images or other unstructured data.